Does leasing or financing cars impact insurance?

 How leasing vs. financing a car affects your insurance

 Buying a new car comes with a lot of choices to make, from the features you want to what warranty to go with.
 Once you’ve narrowed down the type of car you want, it’s also a good idea to get a car insurance quote so you have an idea of the cost.
 There are plenty of pros and cons to consider when it comes to leasing or financing your car.
-Regardless of which option you choose, here are four key ways it will (or won’t) impact your auto insurance.
+Regardless of which option you choose, here are four key ways it will (or won’t) impact your auto insurance – especially in the event of an auto insurance claim.

 What is the difference between leasing and financing a car?